Zags stay No. 1 as top 10 shuffles pre-tourneys

 Kentucky is fourth, followed by Duke, Michigan State, Texas Tech, Tennessee, LSU and Michigan to round out the top 10.

-Auburn is the only addition at No. 22, returning for the first time since mid-January and after peaking at No. 7 in December.
+Auburn is the only addition to the poll at No. 22, returning for the first time since mid-January and after peaking at No. 7 in December.

 Preseason No. 1 Kansas fell to No. 17 for its lowest ranking since the 2013-14 season, while UCF slid out from its No. 25 ranking in the last poll.
 No. 23 Marquette had the biggest fall of the week, sliding seven spots after closing the regular season on a four-game losing streak.